ruprekhab/retail_analytics/README.md

 * Prioritize High-Margin Products like Noodles by increasing visibility and ensuring consistent stock availability.
 * Strengthen Promotion Efficiency by focusing on categories like Organic Vegetables and Health Drinks, where higher discounts are yielding strong profits.
 * Continue Sub-Category Ranking regularly for assortment planning and targeted marketing strategies.
+* Prioritize testing and scaling promotions in the 11%–30% discount range, while reevaluating or phasing out low-discount strategies that show limited impact on sales and profitability.

 ## File Structure